US midfielder Adams ruing virus-enforced 'whirlwind' break - WHIZ News

 “There were a lot of empty stadiums at the time,” he said.
 “Being able to go out and play would be a great feeling, but you only want to do so when it keeps everybody safe -– all the players, all the staff involved in running games, and of course the fans.
 If we continue to play with no spectators, and that keeps them safe, then I would be glad to do that.”

-Adams is in regular contact with Weston McKennie, Erik Palmer-Brown at Austria Vienna and other American players who are overseas.
+Adams is in regular contact with McKennie, Austria Vienna’s Erik Palmer-Brown and other American players who are overseas.

 “It’s been unique to see what they’re going through.
 For (Palmer-Brown) they haven’t even had the opportunity to train again.
 They haven’t even been able to leave the house for a run,” Adams said.
 “Fortunately enough in Germany, we’re still able to get out.”